 This definitive collection of essays, divided into five sections, depicts James Manor's wide range of interests.
-The first section is a commentary on the emergence of a consolidated democracy in India, and discusses two major themespolitical awakening and political decay-which, together with political regeneration, forms the three key processes at work in Indian politics over the past forty years.
+The first section is a commentary on the emergence of a consolidated democracy in India, and discusses two major themes- political awakening and political decay-which, together with political regeneration, form the three key processes at work in Indian politics over the past forty years.
 He devotes three sections to the nature of political parties, the trends of regional politics, and how, at all these levels, political actors manage the challenges of governance.
 He addresses the regional dynamics of politics through the lens of political leadership in the fourth section, and in the last, comments on the more recent phase of Indian politics.
 Selected Contents: Part I. An Emergent Democracy-Attended by Awakening, Decay and Regeneration; Part II.
 Political Parties; Part III.
 Managing Political and Social Forces; Part IV.
-Chief Ministers' Struggles at the State Level; Part V. Politics and Society in the New Millennium 2016 978-81-2506-250-9 ₹975 384 pp Hardback Discounted Life The Price of Global Surrogacy in India Sharmila Rudrappa, Associate Professor in Sociology and the Center for Women and Gender Studies, University of Texas at Austin India is the top provider of surrogacy services in the world, with a multi-million dollar surrogacy industry that continues to grow exponentially, as increasing number of couples from developed nations look for wombs in which to grow their babies.
+Chief Ministers' Struggles at the State Level; Part V. Politics and Society in the New Millennium 2016 978-81-2506-250-9 ₹1890 384 pp Hardback Affliction Health, Disease, Poverty Veena Das, Krieger-Eisenhower Professor of Anthropology and Professor of Humanities, Johns Hopkins University See anthropology and ethnography 2015 978-81-2505-732-1 ₹1785 272 pp Hardback Rights: Restricted Discounted Life The Price of Global Surrogacy in India Sharmila Rudrappa, Associate Professor in Sociology, Center for Women and Gender Studies, University of Texas at Austin

+India is the top provider of surrogacy services in the world, with a multi-million dollar surrogacy industry that continues to grow exponentially, as an increasing number of couples from developed nations look for wombs in which to grow their babies.
 Some scholars have exulted transnational surrogacy for the possibilities it opens for infertile couples, while others have offered bioethical cautionary tales, rebuked exploitative intended parents, or lamented the exploitation of surrogate mothers-but very little is known about the experience of and transaction between surrogate mothers and intended parents outside the lens of the many agencies that control surrogacy in India.
 A detailed and moving study, Discounted Life delineates how local labor markets intertwine with global reproduction industries.
-Selected contents: Introduction: Markets in Life I. Reproductive Interventions 2.
+Selected contents: Introduction: Markets in Life; I. Reproductive Interventions 2.
 Converting Social Networks into Labor Markets 3.
 The Many Meanings of Surrogacy 4.
 Locating Surrogacy in Child Sharing and Wage Labor 5.
 Babies as Commodities 6.
 Fetuses as Persons, Surrogate Mothers as Nonpersons 7.
-Surrogacy as a Gift Conclusion: Discounted Life 2015 978-81-2506-047-5 ₹1345 224 pp Hardback Rights: Restricted Trouble with Marriage, The Feminists Confront Law and Violence in India Srimati Basu, Associate Professor, Gender and Women's Studies and Anthropology, University of Kentucky
+Surrogacy as a Gift; Conclusion: Discounted Life 2015 978-81-2506-047-5 ₹1495 224 pp Hardback Rights: Restricted Place for Utopia, A Urban Designs from South Asia Smriti Srinivas, Professor of Anthropology at University of California, Davis See anthropology and ethnography 2015 978-81-2505-955-4 ₹1860 224 pp Hardback Rights: Restricted Trouble with Marriage, The Feminists Confront Law and Violence in India Srimati Basu, Associate Professor, Gender and Women's Studies and Anthropology, University of Kentucky